clinicedc/edc-form-validators/README.rst

 ModelForm ``FormValidator``
 ---------------------------

 ``FormValidator`` simplifies common patterns used in ``ModelForm.clean``.
-For example, if there is a response to field A then there should not a be response to B and visa-versa.
+For example, if there is a response to field A then there should not a be response to field B and visa-versa.

 Declare a form with it's ``form_validator`` class and use ``FormValidatorMixin``: